← Back to Mobile Mechanic Modules

 📊 The Core KPI

-Time to First Paid Job: Count the number of calendar days from the day you officially launch to the day you collect payment on your first completed mobile mechanic job.
-Strong startups aim for 7 days or less.
-If you are over 30 days, your offer, pricing, or outreach is too slow.
-Formula: launch date to first invoice paid = days.
+Days to First Paid Job: Count the number of days from the day you officially start marketing (first post, first ad, or first outreach) until the day you collect payment for your first completed mobile mechanic job.
+Goal: 14 days or less.
+Formula: first paid job date - marketing start date.

 🛑 The Bottleneck